paolosalvatori/aks-multi-tenant-agic/README.md

 # Use Application Gateway Ingress Controller in a multi-tenant AKS cluster #

-This sample shows how to use the Application Gateway Ingress Controller in a multi-tenant AKS cluster to expose multiple instances of the same application, one for each tenant.
+This sample shows how to use the Application Gateway Ingress Controller in a multi-tenant AKS cluster to expose multiple instances of the same application, one for each tenant, using a different subdomain.

 ## Multi-tenancy ##